Special Relationship: Blair and Clinton (May 1997 – January 2001)

 The election of British prime minister Tony Blair in 1997 brought an opportunity to revive what Clinton called the two nations' "unique partnership".
 At his first meeting with his new partner, the president said: "Over the last fifty years our unbreakable alliance has helped to bring unparalleled peace and prosperity and security.
 It's an alliance based on shared values and common aspirations."

 The personal relationship between the two leaders was seen as especially close because the leaders were considered to be "kindred spirits" in their domestic agendas.
-Both Blair and Clinton had repositioned their political parties to embrace centrism, pushing their parties away the left, a tactic each had adopted in response to successive national election losses that their parties had incurred prior their leadership.
+Both Blair and Clinton had repositioned their political parties to embrace centrism, pushing their parties away from the left, a tactic each had adopted in response to successive national election losses that their parties had incurred prior their leadership.
 New Labour's third Way, a moderate social-democratic position, was partly influenced by United States New Democratic thinking that Clinton had helped to usher in.

 Both Blair and Clinton were, each, the first of their generation (baby boomers) to lead their respective nation.
 Cooperation in defence and communications still had the potential to embarrass Blair, however, as he strove to balance it with his own leadership role in the European Union (EU).
 Enforcement of Iraqi no-fly zones and US bombing raids on Iraq dismayed EU partners.
 As the leading international proponent of humanitarian intervention, the "hawkish" Blair "bullied" Clinton to back diplomacy with force in Kosovo in 1999, pushing for deployment of ground troops to persuade the president "to do whatever was necessary" to win.

 Clinton played a key role in the peace talks that led to the Good Friday Agreement between the governments of the United Kingdom and Ireland in 1998.
 The partnership between Blair and Clinton would later be the focus of the 2010 film The Special Relationship.